cvicens/archetype-operator/README.md

 As I pointed out before, we haven't applied `./deploy/cloudnative_v1alpha1_repository_cr.yaml` yet mostly because we haven't added any meaningful properties ;-) let's fix that.

-> *Remember that we create CRs to define a desired state... so we need properties to define it*
+> *Remember that we create CRs to define a desired state... so we need properties to define that state*

 In our code we're expecting some variables: {{ state }}, {{ git_url }} and {{ git_ref }}.